woahdae/woahdae-orig.github.io/_posts/2019-11-08-gerunds-a-simple-solution-to-architecture-exhaustion.md

 [Growing Rails Applications in Practice](https://leanpub.com/growing-rails)

-A few years ago I googled "Growing Rails Applications in Practice" because that'd be the title of the book I might have written, if I was into writing books.
-Turns out someone else already wrote it, and they had pretty much said what I'd say.
-Whew!

 The biggest insight from their book was using simple inheritance to implement form models.
-I was using runtime extension at the time, which is structurally similar, but simple inheritance is even cleaner.
+Previously was using runtime extensions, which is structurally similar, but simple inheritance is even cleaner.

-Its naming conventions didn't do it for me, and the authors use service objects where I'd now use a gerund, but it's a great read.
+Their naming conventions didn't do it for me, and the authors use service objects where I'd now use a gerund, but it's a great read.
 You would be blessed to work on a codebase following all their advice.

 [ActiveDecorator](https://github.com/amatsuda/active_decorator)